Neotron-Compute/Neotron-Book/src/introduction.md

 You can do what you can do with most 1980s home computers:

-* Type things on the keyboard
+* Type things on the keyboard.
-* Use a joystick or a mouse
+* Use a joystick or a mouse.
-* Manage files on disk
+* Manage files on internal or removable storage.
+* Load programs from internal or removable storage.
-* Type in your own programs
+* Type in your own programs.
-* Load programs from external media (although we have SD Cards rather than Floppy Discs)
-* Put text and graphics on the screen
+* Put text and graphics on the screen.
-* Make various beepy noises
+* Make various beepy noises.
-* Connect to external hardware, such as Printers, Ethernet interfaces, or WiFi modules.
+* Connect various internal expansion cards or external peripherals.
+* Expand the system in ways the designer couldn't imagine.

 But most importantly, you can learn the fundamentals of what it takes for a computer to be a *computer*.
 And you can study the source code and hardware schematics required to make that happen.
 You can even take the designs and go off and produce your own version - maybe to add a specific interface for a particular peripheral that interests you - all with no licence fees to pay.

+## What can't I do with it?

+A Neotron system will probably never:

+* Support multiple processes (although Windows 3.1-style co-operative task switching is plausible).
+* Support 3D graphics (e.g. OpenGL).
+* Support virtual addressing (i.e. make use of an MMU).
+* Be POSIX compatible.
+* Have a huge software library (or probably any real library of software).
+* Run existing MS-DOS, Windows or Linux programs.
+* Be able to run `rustc`.
+* Have a port of Rust's `libstd`.
+* Be directly targetable from Rust with `--target=thumbv7em-unknown-neotron-eabi`.
+* Be useful for day to day use.
+* Be finished.

+If you want a decent open-source UNIX Operating System, have a look at FreeBSD (or NetBSD, or OpenBSD).
+If you want a small teaching-oriented open-source UNIX Operating System, look at XV6, or maybe MINIX 3.
+If you want to learn about Linux, try Linux from Scratch.
+If you want to learn an ancient Arm based Operating System which still has a flavour of the original BBC Microcomputer, look at RISC OS (it's open source now).
+If you want a proper OS written in Rust, look at Redox.
+And if you want to do any of that on a system you don't have, try qemu, or rpcemu.

 ## Is this a good idea?